F5Networks/f5-telemetry-streaming/docs/pull-consumers.rst

 Pull Consumers
 ==============

 Use this section to find example declarations and notes for pull-based monitoring systems.
+See :doc:`setting-up-consumer` for push-based consumers.

 ..
 IMPORTANT:: Each of the following examples shows only the **Consumer** class of a declaration and must be included with the rest of the base declaration (see :ref:`components`).